pixijs/guides/_basics/graphics.md

 Let's look a bit deeper at that `drawRect()` call.
 When you call `drawRect()`, PixiJS doesn't actually draw anything.
 Instead, it stores the rectangle you "drew" into a list of geometry for later use.
 If you then add the Graphics object to the scene, the renderer will come along, and ask the Graphics object to render itself.
 At that point, your rectangle actually gets drawn - along with any other shapes, lines, etc. that you've added to the geometry list.

 Once you understand what's going on, things start to make a lot more sense.
-When you use a Graphics object as a hitArea, for example, the interaction system uses that list of graphics primitives in the geometry list to do hit tests.
-The parent object is "hit" if the interaction event (say, a mouse click) happened inside that rectangle you built using your `drawRect()` call.
-There's literally zero drawing involved.
+When you use a Graphics object as a mask, for example, the masking system uses that list of graphics primitives in the geometry list to constrain which pixels make it to the screen.
+There's no drawing involved.

 That's why it helps to think of the Graphics class not as a drawing tool, but as a geometry building tool.

 ## Types of Primitives

+There are a lot of functions in the PIXI.Graphics class, but as a quick orientation, here's the list of basic primitives you can add:

-Line
+* Line
-Circle
-Rect
+* Rect
-RoundRect
+* RoundRect
+* Circle
-Ellipse
+* Ellipse
-Arc
+* Arc
-Bezier/Quadratic Curves
+* Bezier and Quadratic Curve
-Star
+* Star

-GraphicsExtras
+In addition, the GraphicsExtras package includes the following complex primitives:

-Torus
+* Torus
-Funky rectangles
+* Chamfer Rect
+* Fillet Rect
-Regular Polygons
+* Regular Polygon

 ## The Geometry List

 Inside every Graphics object is a GraphicsGeometry object.
 The [PIXI.GraphicsGeometry]({{ site.data.links.api-graphicsgeometry }}) class manages the list of geometry primitives created by the Graphics parent object.
 For the most part, you will not work directly with this object.
 The owning Graphics object creates and manages it.
 However, there are two related cases where you *do* work with the list.

 First, you can re-use geometry from one Graphics object in another.
-No matter whether you're re-drawing the same shape over and over, or re-using it as a hit test over and over, it's more efficient to share identical GraphicsGeometry.
+No matter whether you're re-drawing the same shape over and over, or re-using it as a mask over and over, it's more efficient to share identical GraphicsGeometry.
 You can do this like so:

 ```javascript
 // Create a master graphics object